SENSING-Technology/nvidia-jetson-camera-drivers/Jetson AGX Orin Devkit/SG8A-AGON-G2Y-A1/JetPack6.2.1/SG8A_AGON_G2Y_A1_AGX_Orin_GMSL2x8_JP6.2.1_L4TR36.4.4/Readme.md

    PIN 6: GND
    ```
    7.2 Internal Trigger Mode
+   Please confirm the differences in the pwm nodes before and after loading the driver.
+The newly added nodes are the ones that need to be used.
    Note: Internal trigger mode is not supported for SHW3G modules, but is supported for other modules.
    ```
    # Export PWM channel 0